Ostralyan/rust/README.md

 [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-rust) - OpenTelemetry is a collection of tools, APIs, and SDKs used to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.
 You can export and analyze them using Prometheus, Jaeger, and other observability tools.

+[Prometheus](https://github.com/tikv/rust-prometheus) - This is the Rust client library for Prometheus.
+The main data structures and APIs are ported from Go client.

+[sentry](https://github.com/getsentry/sentry-rust) - This workspace contains various crates that provide support for logging events and errors / panics to the Sentry error logging service.

 # Cryptograph

 [jsonwebtoken](https://github.com/Keats/jsonwebtoken)

 [oauth2](https://github.com/ramosbugs/oauth2-rs) - An extensible, strongly-typed implementation of OAuth2

 # Misc